NBA players ‘disappointed’ and ‘speechless’ after Breonna Taylor ruling

 Outside the bubble, the wider NBA community expressed outrage at the grand jury’s findings in the Taylor case on Twitter.

-Utah Jazz all-star guard Donovan Mitchell and Los Angeles Clippers center Montrezl Harrell, who both played college basketball at the University of Louisville, both expressed shock at the charging decisions, with Harrell noting that he was “SPEECHLESS!”
+Utah Jazz all-star guard Donovan Mitchell and Los Angeles Clippers center Montrezl Harrell, who both played at the University of Louisville, both expressed shock at the charging decisions, with Harrell noting that he was “SPEECHLESS!”

 “I don’t have many words right now,” Mitchell wrote.
 “All I can say is I’m praying for the city of Louisville right now!!!”